Juliet: “What’s in a name? That which we call a rose

 Critical Care Insurance

 Critical Care Insurance is an alternative for those who were declined or ineligible to apply for LTCi.
 It is a newer coverage that allows many more people access to the kinds of protection offered by LTCi.
+It is more commonly referred to as Critical Illness Insurance.

 Critical Illness Insurance